tsykoduk/VMWare-Fusion-Launcher/README.markdown

 VMWare Fusion Launcher for OSX

-Tested to run on: 10.6.4 running Ruby 1.9.2dev via RVM
+Tested to run on: 10.6.4 running Ruby 1.9.2dev via rvm and mac's system ruby.

 Usage: